 An application that uses VCPI runs at ring 0, the most privileged level of the Intel protection scheme.
-It has access to sources rather than simply commandeer them.
+It has access to all of the machine's resources and can take over at will, potentially causing data in other sessions to be lost.
+Microsoft correctly noted that extended-DOS applications should really run in ring 3-the least privileged level-if they are to coexist with other programs and work with multitasking environments.
+It's also appropriate for extended-DOS applications to ask for the use of system resources rather than simply commandeer them.
 The authors of "DOS boxes" for Unix concurred.
 On Unix systems, which can serve many users, it's especially important that the kernel retain full control over the machine's resources.
 Thus, the DOS Protected Mode Interface was born.

 Some DOS-extender vendors grumbled when Microsoft told them about DPMI.
 They feared, with some justification, that Microsoft might use it to stifle environments that could compete with Windows or OS/2.
 However, a series of DPMI summit meetings-attended by Borland, Eclipse, IGC, Intel, Locus, Microsoft, Phar Lap, Phoenix, Quarterdeck, and Rational-produced a published standard to which all members agreed.
-This was
+This was continued